-Understand the complexity and develop the skills required to support the emotional, psychological, social and physical challenges experienced by persons with a dementia.
+Understand the complexity and develop the skills you require to support the emotional, psychological, social and physical challenges experienced by persons with a dementia.
 Gain valuable insight and learn how to support dementia care patients and their families.

-Note: This program was designed to provide experience for non-health care professionals and family caregivers to better understand the disease and the social complexities that come with caring for someone experiencing a dementia.
+Note: This program is designed to provide experience for non-health care professionals and family caregivers to better understand the disease and the social complexities that come with caring for someone experiencing a dementia.

-- Enhance your health and human service practice with a specialty in dementia care
+- Enhance your health and human service practice with practice and knowledge in dementia care

 - Check the technical requirements for using the Blackboard online learning platform prior to registering for any of the courses.